jupyter/notebook/docs/source/extending/bundler_extensions.rst

 Example: IPython Notebook bundle (.zip)
 ---------------------------------------

 The `hello_bundler` example in this documentation is simplisitic in the name of brevity.
-For a more meaningful example, see the source in `notebook/bundler/zip_bundler.py`.
-It parses Markdown cells in the active notebook for gitignore-syntax file references, and bundles those files alongside the notebook in a zip download.
-You can enable it like so:
+For more meaningful examples, see `notebook/bundler/zip_bundler.py` and `notebook/bundler/tarball_bundler.py`.
+You can enable them to try them like so:

 .. code:: bash

     jupyter bundlerextension enable --py notebook.bundler.zip_bundler --sys-prefix
+    jupyter bundlerextension enable --py notebook.bundler.tarball_bundler --sys-prefix

 .. _bundler-details: